zeromq/pyzmq/README.rst

 We also have MSI installer packages in our `downloads
 <http://github.com/zeromq/pyzmq/downloads>`_ section on GitHub.

+A Python 2.6/win64 MSI was provided by Craig Austin (craig DOT austin AT gmail DOT com)

 Our build scripts are much improved as of 2.1.4, so if you would like to contribute better Windows installers, or have any improvements on existing releases, they would be much